anaconda-distribution/conda_build_dojo/README.md

 **NOTE**: Only `linux-64` and `noarch` lessons are supported at this time.

 1. Fork this repo to your personal Github account.
-2. Clone your forked repo to your local machine (e.g. your Mac), preferably the same directory as `aggregate`.
+2. Clone your forked repo to your local machine (e.g. your Mac), in the same directory as `aggregate`.
 3. From the `conda_build_dojo` root directory, run these steps to set up your remote sources:
     - Check the remote source of your repo (you should only see `origin`, pointing to the repo under your Github account).
         ```